Updated June 2026

 How to safely remove asbestos

-Asbestos, a naturally occurring mineral, becomes a hazard when contaminated materials are disturbed or airborne.
+Asbestos, a naturally occurring mineral, becomes a hazard when contaminated materials are disturbed or become airborne.

 If left undisturbed in buildings, asbestos building products aren’t a health risk.
-But if you plan to renovate, knock down a property or dispose of asbestos-containing materials, safe work procedures must be followed.
+But if you plan to renovate, demolish a property, or dispose of asbestos-containing materials, safe work procedures must be followed.

-In Australia it’s illegal to break asbestos materials with a hammer, grinder or any power/hand tool.
+In Australia, it’s illegal to break asbestos materials with a hammer, grinder or any power/hand tool.
 Instead, products should be kept intact.
-All waste containing asbestos must be kept wet (with water or sprayed with a PVA solution), sealed and removed from site as quickly as possible.
-Wetting the materials prevents fibres releasing into the air.
+All waste containing asbestos must be kept wet (with water or sprayed with a PVA solution), sealed and removed from the site as quickly as possible.
+Wetting the materials prevents fibres from releasing into the air.

-If you’re removing asbestos materials from heights, it should be lowered to the ground not dropped.
+If you’re removing asbestos materials from heights, they should be lowered to the ground, not dropped.

 Does your home contain asbestos?

 A visual inspection isn’t usually enough to identify asbestos in the home.
 Instead, samples of suspected fibres are sent for analysis by a National Association of Testing Authorities (NATA) accredited lab.
-Call for a free quote or sample if you suspect you may have asbestos in your home.
+Call for a free quote or sample if you suspect asbestos in your home.

 - Highly likely: If your house was built or renovated before the mid-1980s